Complete Selling a House with Solar Panels Guide

 How common is solar panel installation?

-As of 2020, there were around 970,000 homes across the UK with solar panels fitted, according to government data.
-This works out to 3.3% of the 29 million homes in the country.
+When we last edited this article, we had a stat that stated "as of 2020, there were around 970,000 homes across the UK with solar panels fitted, according to government data.
+This works out to 3.3% of the 29 million homes in the country."

 In 2010, the government announced a feed-in tariff (FiT) which allowed those who generated their own energy via solar panels a guaranteed income.